Load balancing policies without feedback using timed replicas: System Model and Preliminaries

-The cavity process method was used in~\cite{Bramson10,Bramson12} to analyze the LL(d) and the JSQ(d) policy.
+The cavity process method was used in~\cite{Bramson10,Bramson12} to analyze the LL($d$) and the JSQ($d$) policy.
 A key step in the analysis is to show asymptotic independence between the workloads/queue length random variables at the different queues.
-While the analysis for LL(d) holds for any service requirement distribution, the proof for JSQ(d) is only known for the case when the service requirement of a job has decreasing hazard rate distribution.
+While the analysis for LL($d$) holds for any service requirement distribution, the proof for JSQ($d$) is only known for the case when the service requirement of a job has decreasing hazard rate distribution.
 In~\cite{Hellemans18}, this approach is used further to obtain the functional differential equation for the workload distribution of the cavity queue.
 In~\cite{Hellemans19}, several workload based load balancing policies based on redundancy were considered and the cavity process method was used to identity the workload distribution for a wide range of load balancing policies.
-While the asymptotic independence of the queues was only conjectured, this was very recently proved (for most of the policies of~\cite{Hellemans19}) in~\cite{Shneer20} for a variety of such replication based policies.
+While the asymptotic independence of the queues was only conjectured, this was very recently proved (for most of the policies of~\cite{Hellemans19}) in~\cite{Shneer2021QS} for a variety of such replication based policies.
+We prove the asymptotic independence of workloads under our settings for any finite time horizon and provide an empirical validation at time stationarity.